Los Angeles pass and card

 CityPASS Los Angeles is purchased exclusively online, on the official card website, at the following address.

-The validity period is 9 consecutive days starting from the first day you visit an attraction.
+The validity period is 9 consecutive days starting from the first day of visit to an attraction.

-When you purchase Los Angeles CityPASS with Universal Studios Hollywood, you must choose your visit date at the time of purchase.
-The visit date you choose must fall within the 9-day validity period that begins with your visit to the first attraction.
+When you purchase CityPASS for Los Angeles with Universal Studios Hollywood, you must choose your visit date at the time of purchase.
+The chosen visit date must fall within the 9-day validity period that begins with the visit to the first attraction.

 You have one year from the date of purchase to start using the tickets.